Hannah Ministries in Byumba

 Hannah Ministries is an organization in the diocese of

-infected and affected by HIV/AIDS, children living in "child led"
+those infected and affected by HIV/AIDS, children living in "child led"

 households, and street children.
-Originally set up by
+Originally started by

 Josephine Mujawiyera, wife of Archbishop Onesphore Rawje,